MaximilianSiebel/MaximilianSiebel.github.io/research/README.md

 1. this list will be replaced by the toc
 {:toc .large-only}

-## Research Interests

-My interests include statistics of inverse problems, Bayesian statistics, and stochastic analysis.
-Currently, I am working on regression models driven by differential equations, where statistical theory meets the analysis of differential equations.

 ## Preprints

 * August 2024 - Maximilian Siebel: [Convergence Rates for the Maximum A Posteriori Estimator in PDE-Regression Models with Random Design](https://arxiv.org/abs/2409.03417)